Pancreatic cancer

-The risk of developing pancreatic cancer is lower among nonsmokers, and people who maintain a healthy weight and limit their consumption of red or processed meat; however, the risk is greater for men, especially at very high levels of red meat consumption.
-Smokers' chances of developing the disease decrease if they stop smoking and almost return to that of the rest of the population after 20 years.
+The risk of developing pancreatic cancer is lower among non-smokers, and people who maintain a healthy weight and limit their consumption of red or processed meat; the risk is greater for men, smokers, and those with diabetes.
+There are some studies that link high levels of red meat consumption to increased risk of pancreatic cancer, though meta-analyses typically find no clear evidence of a relationship.
+Smokers' risk of developing the disease decreases immediately upon quitting, and almost returns to that of the rest of the population after 20 years.
 Pancreatic cancer can be treated with surgery, radiotherapy, chemotherapy, palliative care, or a combination of these.
 Treatment options are partly based on the cancer stage.
 Surgery is the only treatment that can cure pancreatic adenocarcinoma, and may also be done to improve quality of life without the potential for cure.
 Pain management and medications to improve digestion are sometimes needed.
 Early palliative care is recommended even for those receiving treatment that aims for a cure.

+Pancreatic cancer is among the most deadly forms of cancer globally, with one of the lowest survival rates.
 In 2015, pancreatic cancers of all types resulted in 411,600 deaths globally.
 Pancreatic cancer is the fifth-most-common cause of death from cancer in the United Kingdom, and the third most-common in the United States.
 The disease occurs most often in the developed world, where about 70% of the new cases in 2012 originated.
 Pancreatic adenocarcinoma typically has a very poor prognosis; after diagnosis, 25% of people survive one year and 12% live for five years.
 For cancers diagnosed early, the five-year survival rate rises to about 20%.
 Neuroendocrine cancers have better outcomes; at five years from diagnosis, 65% of those diagnosed are living, though survival considerably varies depending on the type of tumor.

 Types

 The many types of pancreatic cancer can be divided into two general groups.
 The vast majority of cases (about 95%) occur in the part of the pancreas that produces digestive enzymes, known as the exocrine component.
 Several subtypes of exocrine pancreatic cancers are described, but their diagnosis and treatment have much in common.

 The small minority of cancers that arise in the hormone-producing (endocrine) tissue of the pancreas have different clinical characteristics and are called pancreatic neuroendocrine tumors, sometimes abbreviated as "PanNETs".
 Both groups occur mainly (but not exclusively) in people over 40, and are slightly more common in men, but some rare subtypes mainly occur in women or children.